-Spence was available for as little as £3m in the earlier additions of FM, and turned out to be that pacy, agile and ball-playing defender every team needs.
+Spence was available for as little as £3m in the earlier additions of FM, and turned out to be that pac1y, agile and ball-playing defender every team needs.
 In real life however, things were less kind to his career.
-Whereas on FM he was good enough for most Champions League clubs (when fully developed), in actuality, he now plays for MK Dons, which isn’t particularly bad, just a far-cry away from being named in the Champions League team of the season in my FM11 game-save.
+While on FM he was good enough for most Champions League clubs (when fully developed), but he now plays for MK Dons, which isn’t particularly bad, just a far-cry away from being named in the Champions League team of the season in a previous FM11 game-save.

 Flop – Doria

 If you didn’t sign Doria in FM14 or FM15, then shame on you.
-You really missed a trick here as he costs no more than £10-15m, and easily becomes one of the best centre backs in the game.
-In real life however, Doria moved to Marseille and has since been farmed out on loan twice to Sao Paolo and Granada.
+You really missed a trick here as he costs no more than £15m, and easily became one of the best centre backs in the game.
+In real life however, Doria moved to Marseille and has since been farmed out on loan twice to Sao Paulo and Granada.
 There is of course still time for him to come good, but it doesn’t appear he’s heading that way, and to top it all off, he isn’t that great on FM16 either.
 Sigh.